-- Employers: Pay a living wage, offer regular work schedules, and offer early pay, if at all, for free. - Regulators: Treat all advances as credit, prevent fee evasions through "voluntary" payments, and supervise providers.
-At most, for employer-based EWAs only, exempt no more than \$5/month from usury limits.
+- Employers: Pay a living wage, offer regular work schedules, and offer early pay, if at all, for free. - Regulators: Treat all advances as credit, apply interest rate and fee limits to all payments, including "voluntary" ones, and supervise providers.
+At most, for employer-based EWAs only, exempt no more than \$5/month total from usury limits.

-The nonprofit National Consumer Law Center® (NCLC®) works for economic justice for low-income and other disadvantaged people in the U.S. through policy analysis and advocacy, publications, litigation, and training.
+The nonprofit National Consumer Law Center[®] (NCLC[®]) works for economic justice for low-income and other disadvantaged people in the U.S. through policy analysis and advocacy, publications, litigation, and training.